Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 #### Fermat Protocol

 The protocol itself issues tokens for miners and for development.
-In the last case, thay are deposited on accounts of the Non-profit Fermat.org until awarded as bounty payments for developers.
+In the last case, thay are deposited on accounts of the Non-profit Fermat.org until awarded as bounty or contribution payments for developers.

 ### Token Usage